Thinking of finishing your undergraduate degree?

-The Dean’s Scholars Program recognizes outstanding undergraduate students with a scholarship of $5,000 per semester.
-All NYUSPS undergraduate students are encouraged to apply (domestic and international).
-Applicants must have completed 48 credits at time of application (at least 16 credits completed and two semesters enrolled at NYUSPS), must be enrolled at least part-time (6 credits), and must have a minimum GPA of 3.5.
-Dean’s Scholars agree to service commitments and responsibilities, such as serving as an NYUSPS ambassador, attending meetings with the dean, participating in student organizations and community service.
-Applications for the upcoming year are available in early Spring.
-For more information, please email email@example.com.
+The Dean’s Scholars Program recognizes outstanding undergraduate and graduate students with a scholarship of $10,000 per academic year.
+All degree bearing students at NYU SPS are encouraged to apply (domestic and international).
+Dean’s Scholars agree to service commitments and responsibilities, such as serving as an NYU SPS peer mentor, participating in student organizations, and completing community service.
+There is no application for the Spring 2023 semester.
+Applications for 2023/2024 are available on March 1, 2023.
+For more information, please email firstname.lastname@example.org.

 The late Leon Shimkin rose through the ranks in the elite world of New York City book publishing—starting out as a bookkeeper, he eventually became the chairman of the board and owner of Simon & Schuster.
 He also was a one of the founders of Pocket Books.
 During his early career he completed his degree at NYU by taking evening classes.
 Deeply committed to supporting non-traditional students in their academic pursuits, he established this scholarship fund to provide tuition assistance to newly admitted DAUS students who demonstrate academic promise and financial need.

 We always encourage our students to explore external scholarship opportunities.
 Scholarship search engines to consider include: